joeatodd/HiDEM/README.md

 OUTINT      - OUTINT- The output interval (every OUTINT steps, write out CSV)
 RESOUTINT   -RESOUTINT- The restart output interval (every RESOUTINT, write out restart files) <- Joe's addition
 MAXUT       - MAXUT - The maximum velocity of particles (particles faster than this may be frozen if this is turned on)
+Fracture After Time - FRACTIME - Fracture is permitted after this time.

 ### mass3.dat ####